400 Days Away is a photo album covering a year of travel across 15 countries.

 Australia was far more familiar to Canada, excluding the wildlife.
 I went snorkling and could barely see through the tears in my mask because of the blinding beauty.
 Oceans are amazing and terrifying, just like space.
 If they had documentaries about deep space creatures I would be considering a career change.

 A month of my time in Australia was spent in a campervan, which I loved everything about, except for the campervan.
 Scouting for a cold shower every few days can be a bit exhausting.
+It also made me realize how much of my life revolved around my computer, which I had limited access to.
 I learned how much I took for granted.
 To those who live in cars or boats, you are strong.

 After a year abroad, can I even summarize all the lessons I learned?
 The answer is yes.